urbaman/HomeLab/Kubernetes/Traefik/readme.md

 # Traefik

-## Gluster for storage (use Longhorn instead, not needed for HA through cert-manager)
+## Gluster for storage (use Rook instead, not needed for HA through cert-manager)

 ### Create the glusterfs endpoints in the traefik namespace